-It was 1993 when Mark's interest in incident management began.
-"I worked at Purfleet and everyday was a new adventure," he remembers.
-"As a manufacturing site that has been used since 1888, there were relics lying dormant that sprung back to life when least expected.
+Mark at Hever Castle relics lying dormant that sprung back to life when least expected.
 I also recall some odd challenges, such as the time a whale washed up on the foreshore right by our jetty.
 The emergency manual doesn't have a section 'W for whale' in it!"

-Mark at Hever Castle

 Mark then moved to roles in Fuels before joining EP&R (Emergency Preparedness and Response) in 2011.
 He believes his past experiences were all good preparation for what was to follow including the COVID-19 crisis!.
 With ExxonMobil UK being a multi-faceted business, the country became a focal area as the virus impact unfolded.
 "2020 really was 'showtime' for EP&R," says Mark.
 "Given the global impact of the pandemic, the need to support multiple Emergency Support Groups (ESG's) became a stretch for all.
 I was really pleased to be part of the UK leadership team that steered the Corporation through choppy waters."
-It is this - Mark's most recent role as EP&R Adviser/ RRT Coordinator - that he considers his finest.

-It is clear that for Mark, it's the sense of working together to solve a problem, that drove his career success.
+It is this - Mark's most recent role as EP&R Adviser/ RRT Coordinator - that he considers his finest It is clear that for Mark, it's the sense of working together to solve a problem, that drove his career success.
 His wise counsel will certainly be missed in the months ahead and we wish him well as he retires to enjoy a more relaxed lifestyle.
 "I am off to play with cars old and new and I have a summer role lined up to 'meet and greet' for a large garden's open days," says Mark.
 He smiles as he signs off, saying "no computers required....."
+Digging His Retirement